 The region of Oceania and Australia includes the continent of Australia as well as many surrounding island countries.
 It is located to the southeast of Asia.
 Australia is the smallest continent by size and the second smallest in terms of population.
 Oceania and Australia are surrounded by the Indian Ocean and the Pacific Ocean.
 Today, Australia is one of the world's most successful economies (GDP per capita) and New Zealand was rated the top country in the world in terms of political freedoms.

 Much of the region's land mass is desert, but there are also very lush areas.
 Oceania has some very unique animal life for such a small region.
-Some examples are the Koala (which is not really a bear, but a marsupial), the platypus, and the kangaroo.
+Some examples are the koala (which is not really a bear, but a marsupial), the platypus, and the kangaroo.
 Oceania is also home to the Great Barrier Reef, the largest coral reef in the world and one of the most complex ecosystems on the planet.

 Population: 36,593,000 (Source: 2010 United Nations)

 Area: 3,296,044 square miles

 Ranking: Australia is the seventh largest (smallest) and sixth most populous continent